 These are all understandable and perfectly reasonable questions for anyone who either has or is thinking of installing, a solar energy system to ask.
 The quick and simple answer to these maintenance questions and others is as follows: in reality, solar panels require little upkeep in order to function properly throughout their lifespan.
 One of the only real regular “tune-ups” they need is a cleaning now and again to clear out debris buildup—dirt, leaves, other miscellaneous blockages—in order to make sure they’re getting as much sun as possible.

 There is one significant sign of solar panel maintenance being needed—a gradual, or sudden decline, in power output.
 If this problem isn’t resolved by cleaning the panels, there could be an internal issue with the array’s components.
-An inspection and possible repair may be required to bring the system back up to full power, but no worries, with our Panasonic line all of the equipment is covered for 25 years, parts, labor, truck roll fees and shipping!
+An inspection and possible repair may be required to bring the system back up to full power, but no worries with our warranties there to cover maintenance!

 Operations & Maintenance Plans